 Visitors can also expect to see typical costumes and horses during their time at the fair.
 If you find yourself near Tarifa or are planning on visiting this town during September, you simply cannot leave without experiencing this vibrant celebration.

 If you find yourself near Tarifa or you’re planning on visiting this town during September, you simply cannot leave without visiting the fair and enjoy the festivities that they celebrate there.

 To get to Tarifa from Malaga airport you must take the AP-7 and by Algeciras, following the directions you’ll have no problems whatsoever to get to Tarifa.

-If you need to hire a car with GPS in Malaga, feel free to check out our prices.
+If you need to hire a car in Malaga, feel free to check out our prices.